Planning a NHEW activity

 - Time (for planning, implementation, and evaluation)

-Selecting and planning activities
+Select and plan activities

 When planning events and activities for NHEW, consider impacting your intended audience at a variety of levels: